-Fathead pizza, the most downloaded recipe for my entire site.
-Why not add any leftover meat here and add suitable herbs and cheeses that best accompany the meat.
-If you want to add leftover turkey, add some slices of brie, camberbert, and leftover cranberry sauce too.
+Fathead pizza, is the most downloaded recipe for my entire site.
+Why not add any leftover meat here and add suitable herbs and cheeses that best accompany the meat?
+If you want to add leftover turkey, add some slices of brie, Camberbert, and leftover cranberry sauce too.

 Easy Avocado Boats - 3 ways - these are simply amazing with leftover turkey mayonnaise.
 Simply mix some leftover chopped turkey with 1-minute mayonnaise.